drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 #### Communication service configuration

 The `fixedAdapter` property indicates which Communication Service should be used by the scene.
-For the time being only the `offline:offline` value is allowed and when set, the scene will have no Communication Service at all and each user joining that world will always be alone.
+For the time being, only the `offline:offline` value is allowed.
+When set, the scene will have no Communication Service at all, and each user joining that world will always be alone.
 If not set, the Worlds content server will generate a proper value based on how it is configured.

 ```json
 {